RealGamerzYT7/RG-RANKS/README.md

 | Youtubei |  |

 ## Donate
-If You Donate Some Money It can be so helpful to ne and i appreciate it!
+If You Donate Some Money It can be so helpful to me and i appreciate it!
 ![IMG_20250109_101015](https://github.com/user-attachments/assets/cea49e33-782b-4585-b77d-e84eddbe7f47)

 ## For Content Creators